modeseven-lfit/reporting-tool/testing/API_ACCESS.md

 [INFO] Analysis complete: 179 repositories, 0 errors
 ```

-If you see git analysis and no API calls, the APIs are disabled or not configured.
+If you see git analysis and no API calls, the configuration has disabled the APIs or they lack proper configuration.

 ## Why Your Reports Were Fast